Israeli airstrikes hit UN school and homes in Gaza, killing at least 34 people, hospitals say

 More than 90% of Gaza’s school buildings have been severely or partially damaged in strikes, and more than half the schools housing displaced people have been hit, according to a survey in July by the Education Cluster, a collection of aid groups led by UNICEF and Save the Children.

 Israel’s 11-month-old campaign in Gaza has killed at least 41,084 Palestinians and wounded another 95,029, the territory’s Health Ministry said Wednesday.
+The ministry's count does not differentiate between civilians and militants.
 Israel launched its campaign vowing to destroy Hamas after the Oct.
 7 attack on southern Israel, in which militants killed some 1,200 people and abducted 250 others.

+In the Israeli-occupied West Bank, an Israeli strike killed five people in the northern town of Tubas, the Palestinian Health Ministry said.
+The military said it was targeting a group of militants.
+The ministry did not specify whether the dead were militants or civilians.

+Israel has stepped up its military raids across the West Bank, saying it is working to dismantle militant groups and prevent attacks.
+Palestinians say such operations are aimed at cementing Israel's seemingly open-ended military rule over the territory.

 Earlier Wednesday, a strike hit a home near the southern Gaza city of Khan Younis, killing 11 people, including six brothers and sisters from the same family ranging in age from 21 months to 21 years old, according to the European Hospital, which received the casualties.